philip-brohan/Yangtze_floods/docs/index.rst

 Testing the reanalysis runs
 ---------------------------

-One way to quickly judge the quality of the reanalyses for the period in question, is to reporoduce the stripes plots, from the `20CRv3 diagnostics <https://oldweather.github.io/20CRv3-diagnostics/index.html>`_, but using daily data just for 1926-1935:
+One way to quickly judge the quality of the reanalyses for the period in question, is to reproduce the stripes plots, from the `20CRv3 diagnostics <https://oldweather.github.io/20CRv3-diagnostics/index.html>`_, but using daily data just for 1926-1935:

 .. toctree::
    :maxdepth: 1